EddieKaleb/Dubium/README.md

 # Dubium
 Plataforma Android com a finalidade de conectar estudantes que possuem conhecimentos e dificuldades em disciplinas semelhantes.
 A aplicação conta com bate-papo e listagem de usuários próximos que estão dispostos a ajudar ou necessitam de ajuda.

+Android platform for the purpose of connecting students who have knowledge and difficulties in similar disciplines.
+The application has a chat and list of nearby users who are willing to help or need help.

 ## Screenshots
 <table>
   <tr>